Javierrmsf/Tech-Blog/README.md

 THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments
 ```

-## Instructions before running locally on your computer
-1. Use the "test" branch, the "main" branch was used for the heroku deploy"

-1. Make sure you change the user and password in both .env files, (one is inside the seeds folder and the other is in the root)

-2. Make sure you install all dependencies (open package.json on a terminal and type npm install)

-3. run the code from schema.sql in your sql workbench

-4. Seed the database by opening index.js from the seeds folder in an integrated terminal and type node index.js

-5. open server.js in an integrated terminal and type node server.js

 ## Review

 You are required to submit BOTH of the following for review: